dtcenter/METcalcpy/docs/Users_Guide/aggregation.rst

 aggregated statistics data that can be used to generate plots using METplotpy.

-Additionally, the agg_stat.py module can be imported by another script or module by importing the package:
+Additionally, the agg_stat.py module can be invoked by another script or module by importing the package:

 .. code-block:: ini